-Save energy in Edenton, NC.
-Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Edenton, NC.
+Call Fortress Exteriors for a free consultation!

 Edenton served as the second official capital of North Carolina, during the colonial era as the Province of North Carolina, though other than housing the governor's official residence, it did not otherwise house any other governmental functions.
 It served as capital from 1722 to 1743, when it was moved to Brunswick.
 The town was the site of the Edenton Tea Party, a protest organized by several Edenton women in 1774 in solidarity with the organizers of the Boston Tea Party.
 It was the birthplace of Harriet Jacobs, an enslaved African American whose 1861 autobiography, Incidents in the Life of a Slave Girl, is now considered an American classic.
 Edenton gained notoriety for a famous wrongful conviction during the Satanic panic era of the late twentieth century.
 Today, Edenton's local economy is primarily driven by tourism, and as a popular retirement location.